 - 1. The provision of in-person special needs services in child care settings should continue where appropriate. - 2.
-WITDA will work with special needs service providers to explore alternative modes of service delivery where in-person delivery is not possible. - 3.
-Maximum capacity rules do not apply to SNR staff (consultants and enhanced staff) on site (i.e., if they are not counted towards staff to child ratios, they are not included in the maximum capacity rules). - 4.
-All SNR staff must be screened before entering the child care setting, as per the protocol in the Screening Policy.
+WITDA will work with special needs service providers to explore alternative modes of service delivery - where in-person delivery is not possible.3.
+All SNR staff must screen before entering the child care setting and must follow all health and safety measures that staff follow, including having their attendance logged, practicing proper hand hygiene, wearing a medical mask and eye protection, and maintaining physical distancing as much as possible.